 Our competitive advantages are based on:

-Our brands are traditional and recognized by consumers in their respective product categories and regions, which allows our products to carry price premiums that range from 4% to 18% above average retail prices for rice and sugar, respectively, over the past six years, according to Nielsen.
+Our brands are traditional and recognized by consumers in their respective product categories and regions, which allows our products to carry price premiums that range from 3% to 12% above average retail prices for rice and sugar, respectively4.

 Our distribution platform consists of 18 distribution centers geographically located close to the main consumer centers and import and export channels in Brazil, Uruguay, Chile and Peru.
 Additionally, six of our 27 industrial facilities also operate as distribution centers.
-Through our distribution platform and third- party distributors, our products are sold at over 20,000 clientes by means of sales force and distribution platforms, which also allow our products to be available in approximately 285,000 sales points, according to Nielsen.
+Through our distribution platform and third- party distributors, our products are sold at over 20,000 customers by means of sales and distribution platforms, making our products present in approximately 285,000 points of sales, according to Nielsen.
+Additionally, we export our products to over 50 countries.
 Additionally, we export our products to over 50 countries.
 We service our sales channels directly, which allows us to develop strong and long-term relationships with our customers.

 Our distribution platform grants us a broad footprint and coverage in the markets where we operate, allowing us to distribute our products efficiently and with agility and flexibility.
 Consequently, we gain access and proximity to a higher number of customers of different sizes and profiles.
 We believe we benefit from our distribution platform when we add new products to our portfolio or expand the geographic reach of our operations, which allows us to capture organic growth potential and strengthen our presence in the Brazilian and South American food industry.